SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision

-SongFormer is a scalable framework for music structure analysis that fuses multi-resolution self-supervised representations with heterogeneous supervision.
+SongFormer is a scalable and efficient framework for MSA that fuses multi-resolution SSL representations with heterogeneous supervision.
 Extensive experiments and ablations confirm robust generalization and validate each component.
-To mitigate data scarcity, we release SongFormDB—the largest training corpus to date—and SongFormBench, a curated benchmark (200 manually revised HarmonixSet, 100 Chinese), enabling high-quality, fair, and reproducible evaluation and advancing the integration of MSA into controllable music generation and music information retrieval.
+To mitigate data scarcity, we release SongFormDB—the largest training corpus to date—and SongFormBench, a curated benchmark (200 manually revised HarmonixSet, 100 Chinese songs), enabling high-quality, fair, and reproducible evaluation and advancing the integration of MSA into music information retrieval and controllable music generation.